 On this page:

-The Rutherford Foundation Trust has awarded prestigious scholarships to six of New Zealand’s most outstanding emerging researchers, including three international PhD scholarships and three postdoctoral fellowships.
+The Royal Society of New Zealand-Rutherford Foundation Trust has awarded prestigious scholarships to seven of New Zealand’s most outstanding emerging researchers, including three PhD scholarships to the University of Cambridge and four postdoctoral fellowships.

 New Zealand Postdoctoral Fellows:

 - Dr Sachi Kodippily, University of Auckland, for research entitled “Improving the Life of Our Roads – Reducing Moisture Damage of New Zealand’s Road Pavements”

 - Dr Matthew Sagar, Victoria University of Wellington, for research entitled “Alpine Fault “Big Bend”: Evolution and earthquake hazard”

 - Dr Charlotte King, University of Otago, for research entitled “Major Transitions in Prehistory: Using a new life histories approach to trace health and diet in Northern Chile”

 - Dr Karen Reader, University of Otago, for research entitled “How does Activin C modulate Granulosa Cell Tumours?
 Implications for human disease”